-It’s always a little scary when a major new release of your trusted go-to software get a makeover.
+It’s always a little scary when a major new release of your trusted go-to software gets a makeover.
 Fortunately, this has been a long time coming, so I’m glad T-Racks has finally been given the facelift it deserves.

 The idea is you create your tracks in the DAW of choice, then export the WAV files for final processing in T-Racks.
 As a bonus, you can also load the ‘suite’ environment, or in fact, any of the included plugins as individual track plugins in your DAW for use as VST track effects.

 Pricing is not bad, considering the number of high-end devices that are included.
-The base will run you $250 through to an eye-watering $885(NZD) for the full monty.
+The base will run you from $250 through to an eye-watering $885(NZD) for the full package.
 The base version actually contains 9 effects covering everything you need, and you can always add on more bits from the Custom Shop as applicable.
-For mastering studios, the Max bundle is the best value containing all 38 precision effects, outstanding value considering each is around $150 separately.
+For mastering studios, the Max bundle is the best value containing all 38 precision effects, an outstanding value considering each is around $150 separately.